HebahAlshamlan/GASTAT-task/README.md

 # Pipeline
 for simplicity I try to collect the data only from Timimi market, becouse collecting data from multiple resorces and try to do ether Web Scraping or Use their API's time-consuming.
+- [X] Read and understand the concept
 - [X] coullect the data for April and March
 - [X] Preprocssing
   - [X] Cleaning